yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 precision and correctness.
 As a result, the structural way of data representation to serve the *t2t* translation is still a must to the system.

-Hence, in general, a recommended workflow that optimize both the efficiency and precision for conducting DDD of a complicated data-centric application can be
+Hence, in general, a recommended ubiquitous language-driven workflows that optimize both the efficiency and precision for conducting DDD of a complicated data-centric application can be

 |#|Task|Key participants|
 |---|---|---|